olmps/memo/README.md

 ## Revenue

 We are currently exploring new approaches to generate revenue with the app.
-The implementation of the paid deck feature can be found in the code, along with an example of a paid deck.
-Other decks will not be visible on GitHub to ensure we can properly validate this revenue model.
+The implementation of the paid collection feature can be found in the code, along with an example of a paid collection.
+Other collections will not be visible on GitHub to ensure we can properly validate this revenue model.